Tipoca/scaml/README.md

 All the valid SCaml programs are also valid as OCaml programs.
 This immediately leads to the following benefits:

+* OCaml programmers can start writing SCaml programs immediately.
 * Many OCaml programming tools can be used for SCaml for free.
-* SCaml programs are also compilable as OCaml code, which can simulate the behaviour.
+* SCaml programs are also compilable as OCaml code, which can simulate the behaviour with an appropriate primitive library.
 * Users can use the existing OCaml programming language tutorials and references to learn SCaml.

 ## Restrictions